 This clinical policy references Current Procedural Terminology (CPT®).
 CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2020, American Medical Association.
+All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
-Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.
+Providers should reference the most up to date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-11450 Excision of skin and subcutaneous tissue for hidradenitis, axillary; with simple or intermediate repair 11451 Excision of skin and subcutaneous tissue for hidradenitis, axillary; with complex repair 15877 Suction assisted lipectomy; trunk 15878 Suction assisted lipectomy; upper extremity 32664 Thoracoscopy, surgical; with thoracic sympathectomy 64802 - 64823 Sympathectomy, sympathetic nerves 97024 Application of a modality to 1 or more areas; diathermy (eg, microwave) 97033 Application of a modality to 1 or more areas; iontophoresis, each 15 minutes
+CPT® Codes Description 11450 Excision of skin and subcutaneous tissue for hidradenitis, axillary; with simple or intermediate repair 11451 Excision of skin and subcutaneous tissue for hidradenitis, axillary; with complex repair 15877 Suction assisted lipectomy; trunk 15878 Suction assisted lipectomy; upper extremity 32664 Thoracoscopy, surgical; with thoracic sympathectomy 97024 Application of a modality to 1 or more areas; diathermy (eg, microwave) 97033 Application of a modality to 1 or more areas; iontophoresis, each 15 minutes

-^{} Considered investigational, not medically necessary when used to report liposuction as the sole method of removing axillary sweat glands.
+\ Insufficient evidence in published peer-reviewed literature to support suction assisted liposuction as the sole method of removing axillary sweat glands.